ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourtown/tax.md

 ## Private Person Tax For Each Resident In OurTown

-- No Income tax on worldwide income and wealth
+- No Income tax on worldwide income and wealth (means no wealth tax, no capital gain tax)
 - Income tax is halved only on local income 15% instead of 30% (applicable to foreigners only)
 - Repatriation of profit is allowed after tax